QueenieCplusplus/VPC/README.md

                   new VM  - NIC1  -----> subnet B
                           - NIC2  -----> subnet C

+          the CIDR ranges of all those subnets do not overlap.

 * 4.2, Navigation Bar >> GCE >> Network, Sec, and Disk >> Network, and set up it NIC